Kirk Cousins could become the NFL's highest-paid player in 2018. You like that?! Here are all the places the QB could

 Here we consider why Cousins might (and might not) fit with 10 teams that could have starting QB needs.

 The Cardinals have a successful history with signing veteran quarterbacks, having fared well with Kurt Warner and Carson Palmer in particular.
-Arizona is obviously in the market for a QB after Palmer's retirement, and with the 15th pick, they might not be drafting early enough to find a starter.
+Arizona is obviously in the market for a QB after Palmer's retirement, and with the 15th pick, the Cardinals might not be drafting early enough to find a starter.
 Pairing Cousins with RB David Johnson and a talented defense could keep Arizona competitive in a post-Palmer world.
-General manager Steve Keim might need to make a bold move at the position to keep the team in the competitive NFC West.Why it couldn't work
+General manager Steve Keim might need to make a bold move at the position to keep the team contending in the competitive NFC West.Why it couldn't work

 The Broncos will be desperate for a quarterback upgrade after a rough 2017 season.
 Does John Elway want to roll the dice in the draft -- Denver owns the No. 5 pick -- after failing to get desired results with Brock Osweiler, Trevor Siemian and Paxton Lynch?
 Cousins could see Denver as inviting with the strength of the Broncos' defense.Why it couldn't work

 The Broncos could be leery about spending big for a quarterback they don't know well.
 There could be more cost-effective alternatives in the veteran market, and because they're drafting so early, they could see a solution there.
 Cousins could see Denver as a place where Elway churns through coaches and quarterbacks whenever the on-field results fail to meet sky-high expectations.

 The Jets have no long-term solution at quarterback, which means all options need to be on the table.
 Cousins would stabilize a position that has seen Josh McCown, Ryan Fitzpatrick, Geno Smith and Mark Sanchez as the primary starters over the past five-plus seasons.
 While McCown, who is an unrestricted free agent, exceeded expectations in 2017, he will be 39 as training camp gets going.
-The team can't bank on him for the future.Why it couldn't work
+The team can't bank on him for the future, but with tons of cap space and an obvious need, the Jets could put together a very strong offer.Why it couldn't work